-Pro Bono Economics helps charities and social enterprises understand the impact and value of their work.
+Pro Bono Economics helps charities and social enterprises understand the costs and improve the impact of their work.
 We do this by matching highly skilled economist volunteers with charities that need this expertise and then guiding the work and ensuring a high quality output.

 How is PBE funded and where does the money go?

 Pro Bono Economics is funded through donations from businesses and individuals, as well as grant-making trusts and foundations.
 This funding pays for a small central team to run the charity and deliver our service.
 We are growing this central team so that we can provide a wider range of services to and provide a better experience for volunteers and charities.

 How do you decide which charities to work with?

 Each year Pro Bono Economics will carefully select a portfolio of projects where our skills in economic analysis can produce the best results for the individual charities and promote wider learning across the sector.
 To do this we assess charities against our selection criteria and if this shows promise we will meet to discuss our approach in more detail.
 We will allocate an economist, or team, who can get into the detail and determine the best approach.

 Sometimes a charity may not have enough data, the right data, or data over a long enough period of time for a piece of analysis, and so our economists may work with them to identify what will be needed to allow analysis in the future.
 We hope that the charity would get back in touch with us once all the data was collected – possibly after one or two years.
 There are many other ways Pro Bono Economics can help charities.
 Sometimes it is simply a conversation that helps them to better understand the challenges and complexities of estimating their impact.